-- 6. These are whether the condition is reasonable or necessary having regard to: - the effect of the development on the character of the countryside; - the location of the development, in terms of access to services and facilities and the objectives of a sustainable pattern of development; and, - the effect of the development on tourism.
+- 5. These are whether the condition is reasonable or necessary having regard to: - the effect of the development on the character of the countryside; - the location of the development, in terms of access to services and facilities and the objectives of a sustainable pattern of development; - the effect of the development on tourism; and, - the living conditions of future occupiers.